Thinking About Cremation?

 Many people have the misconception that only a “cremation society” can offer the option of cremation.
 That is not true.
-A “cremation society” is typically another name for a funeral home.
-Their licensed staff are funeral directors who have completed the same training, and are members of the same professional organizations, as the licensed staff in a funeral home.
+A “cremation society” is another name for a funeral home.
+The licensed staff at a cremation society are funeral directors who have completed the same training, hold the same licenses and are members of the same professional organizations, as the licensed staff in a funeral home.
 A cremation society can offer both traditional and cremation services, just as a funeral home can.

 Funeral Service or Memorial Service?